joe-granick/zettelkasten_2/_inbox/developing references/Computer Science an Interdisciplinary Approach.md

 ```
 #### Applications
 - loops open full computational capability
-- many computational methods utilized and implemented by computers are based on mathematicl theories and discoveries going back centuries
+- many computational methods utilized and implemented by computers are based on mathematical theories and discoveries going back centuries
 ##### Finite sum

 ##### Computing the square root